 Installation of a photo-voltaic park is planned for the rooftop of the flagship, and largest facility in terms of both size and energy consumption, in Getafe, Spain.
-This installation is being planned and will be realized by internal resources within the electrical engineering team who provides this engineering service to clients.
+This installation is designed by internal resources within the electrical engineering team who provides this engineering service to clients and is on going.
 This installation will serve as an initial pilot project, plans are in development to extend the initiative to further locations in subsequent years.
-This project is due for completion in Q3 of 2024.
+This project is due for completion in Q4 of 2025.
 It is predicted that this renewable energy generation will offset the costs of purchasing renewable energy from supplier electricity contracts by up to 30%.